swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/fairing/README.md

 ![TF-BLERSSI Create Configmap](pictures/6_create_configmap.PNG)

-### Build docker image for our model
+### Build docker image for the model
+Note: Upload dataset, Dockerfile, and blerssi-model.py into notebook.

-output_map is a map from source location to the location inside the context.
+Builder builds training image using input files, an output_map - a map from source location to the location inside the context, and pushes it to the registry.

 ![TF-BLERSSI Build Docker Image](pictures/7_build_docker_image.PNG)